Breaking the Sample Complexity Barrier to Regret-Optimal Model-Free Reinforcement Learning: Acknowledgment

 L.~Shi and Y.~Chi are supported in part by the grants ONR N00014-19-1-2404, NSF CCF-2106778, CCF-2007911 and DMS-2134080.
-Y.~Chen is supported in part by the grants AFOSR YIP award FA9550-19-1-0030, ONR N00014-19-1-2120, ARO YIP award W911NF-20-1-0097, ARO W911NF-18-1-0303, NSF CCF-2106739, CCF-1907661, IIS-1900140 and IIS-2100158, and the Princeton SEAS Innovation Award.
-Part of this work was done while Y.~Chen was visiting the Simons Institute for the Theory of Computing.
-Y.~Gu are supported in part by the grant NSFC-61971266.1
+L.~Shi is also gratefully supported by the Leo Finzi Memorial Fellowship, Wei Shen and Xuehong Zhang Presidential Fellowship, and Liang Ji-Dian Graduate Fellowship at Carnegie Mellon University.
+Y.~Chen is supported in part by the the Alfred P.~Sloan Research Fellowship, the AFOSR grant FA9550-22-1-0198, the ONR grant N00014-22-1-2354, and the NSF grants CCF-2221009, CCF-1907661, IIS-2218713 and IIS-2218773, and the Google Research Scholar Award.
+Part of this work was done while Y.~Chen and G.~Li were visiting the Simons Institute for the Theory of Computing.